Creating Timeline Animations

-- Select the Continuous check box to loop the animation indefinitely.
+- Optional.
+Select the Continuous check box to loop the animation indefinitely.

-- In the Loops field, select the number of times to run the animation as a loop.
-The default number of loops is one, which means that you must restart the animation to see it again
+- Optional.
+In the Loops field, set the number of times to run the animation.
+The default number of loops is one, which means that you must restart the animation to see it again.

-- In the Finished field, select the state to apply when the animation finishes.
+- Optional.
+In the Finished field, select the state to transition to when the animation finishes.

 - Select Close to close the dialog and save the settings.

-To animate components in the Timeline view, move to a frame on the timeline and specify changes in the values of a property.
-Qt Design Studio automatically adds keyframes between two keyframes and sets their values evenly to create an appearance of movement or transformation.
+To animate components in the Timeline view, you set keyframe values for the property to animate.
+Qt Design Studio automatically adds keyframes between two keyframes and sets their values evenly to create, for example, movement or transformation.

 - In the Navigator view, select the component to animate.

-- In the Properties view, select Settings > Insert Keyframe for the property that you want to animate.
+- In the Properties view, select (Actions) > Insert Keyframe for the property that you want to animate.

 - In the Timeline view, select the Per Property Recording button to start recording property changes.

-- Check that the playhead is in frame 0 and enter the value of the property in the field next to the property name on the timeline.
+- Ensure that the playhead is in frame 0 and enter the value of the property in the field next to the property name on the timeline.
 Press Enter to save the value.

 - Move the playhead to another frame on the timeline and specify the value at that frame.
 For more information, see Navigating in Timeline.